MohamedMamdouh18/Games-Field/README.md

 - This project was built with [Scala](https://www.scala-lang.org/download/2.13.8.html) version 2.13.8
   and [Java](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) version 17.0.2.
 - The Executable file [link](https://github.com/MohamedMamdouh18/Games-Field/tree/master/out/artifacts/Games_Field_jar).
-    - If you have Java 17 or above, only double-click on th JAR file
+    - If you have Java 17 or above, only double-click on th JAR file.
-    - otherwise, open the cmd where the file lies in and write this command java -jar GamesField.jar
+    - otherwise, open the cmd where the file lies in and write this command `java -jar GamesField.jar`.
+- There is [ScalaDoc](https://mohamedmamdouh18.github.io/Games-Field/) Website for the Project.

 ## Authors

 > **Youssef Ali Bazina**
 >
 > **Mohamed Mamdouh Rashad**

 ## Table of Contents